cgpeltier/ggtimeline/README.md

 ![](https://github.com/cgpeltier/ggtimeline/blob/master/images/ggtimeline_ex1.png?raw=true)

 ggtimeline requires you to specify the columns in your dataframe related to the date (date_col), the title (title_col, the text that will actually be in your timeline).
 Specifying a column that contains groups for timeline point colors is optional.
+You are also optionally able to change the height positions of the points.

 The time_span argument must be one of c("day", "month", "year"), while the time_space argument specifies the number of days, months, or years that aren't shown in between the days/months/years that are shown in the timeline.